Coding standards

 Drupal does not have a hard standard for the use of single quotes vs. double quotes.
 Where possible, keep consistency within each module, and respect the personal style of other developers.

-With that caveat in mind: single quote strings are known to be faster because the parser doesn't have to look for in-line variables.
+With that caveat in mind, single quote strings should be used by default.
 Their use is recommended except in two cases:

 String Concatenations